-If you are studying at a Chinese 211 institution, you must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
-If you are studying in another Ecctis verified university, you must have an average of 85% for courses and 80% on the dissertation.
+If you are studying in a university on our Priority List, you must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
+If you are studying in another Ecctis verified university, you must have an average of 85% for courses and 80% on the dissertation.*

 Check whether your international qualifications meet our general entry requirements: